iCLOTS/documentation/docs/source/general_information.rst

 * Velocity profile applications, useful for investigating rheological properties of suspensions under flow.
 Minimum, mean, and maximum velocity values for each video frame are also provided, suitable for monitoring changes in cell suspension speed.
 * Multiscale microfluidic accumulation applications, useful for insight into pathologic processes such as occlusion and obstruction in thrombosis.

 | A suite of file pre-processing applications assists users with preparing their data for analysis.
-Type of file required is specific to each application and is provided in the documentation below.
+Type of file required is specific to each application and is provided within the documentation for specific applications.

 .. _outputs: